dromara/sureness/README.md

 }
 ```

+#### Load Auth Config DataSource

+Sureness need dataSource to authenticate and authorize, eg: role data, user data etc.
+The dataSource can load from txt, dataBase, no dataBase or annotation etc.
+We provide interfaces `SurenessAccountProvider`, `PathTreeProvider` for user implement to load data from the dataSource where they want.
+`SurenessAccountProvider` - Account datasource provider interface
+`PathTreeProvider` - Resource uri-role datasource provider interface

+We provide default dataSource implement which load dataSource from txt(sureness.yml), user can defined their data in sureness.yml.
+We also provider dataSource implement which load dataSource form annotation - `AnnotationLoader`.

+Default Document DataSource Config - sureness.yml, see: [Default Document DataSource](docs/default-datasource.md)
+Annotation DataSource Config Detail, see: [Annotation DataSource](docs/annotation-datasource.md)

+If the configuration resource data comes from text, please refer to  [10 Minute Tutorial's Program--sample-bootstrap](https://github.com/tomsun28/sureness/tree/master/sample-bootstrap)
+If the configuration resource data comes from dataBase, please refer to  [30 Minute Tutorial's Program--sample-tom](https://github.com/tomsun28/sureness/tree/master/sample-tom)

 #### Add an Interceptor Intercepting All Requests

 The essence of `sureness` is to intercept all rest requests for authenticating and Authorizing.